ShareRing/shareringlink-javascript-library/README.md

-# vql-javascript-library
+# shareringlink-javascript-library
-Library for customers to integrate the Vql feature on their website.
+Library for customers to integrate the ShareRing Link feature on their website.

 # How to use